EneaDim/HWAccelerator-for-FPU/README.md

 This encoding is performed in order to get all the partial products of the multiplication.

-Given all the partial products, the way in which they are added toghether is using <b>Dadda Adder Plane</b>.
+Given all the partial products, the way in which they are added toghether is using a <b>Dadda Adder Plane</b>.

 This implementation uses <b>full adders</b> and <b>half adders</b> in a <b>Carry Save Adder </b> configuration to add all the partial products together.